 Other areas of counselling I deal with

 When you contact me we can briefly discuss how I work and how the process of beginning family therapy can be.
 I would be happy to answer any questions you may have at this stage.

-If you decide to proceed we can arrange to meet for the initial assessment session which is £60.
+If you decide to proceed we can arrange to meet for the initial assessment session.
 During our initial assessment session we can explore if I am able to offer the support you are seeking and whether we think we can work well together.
 There is no obligation to arrange any further sessions at this point.
 If you do decide to contact me to arrange further sessions, I offer between 3 - 12 sessions with fees starting from £70 for individuals, and £85 for couples and families.